‘General Hospital’ Spoilers: Jake Could Be Helena’s Living Curse

 Helena Is Known For Brainwashing

 General Hospital history shows us that Helena has a long history of brainwashing people.
-She did it to Lucky Spencer (Jonathan Jackson) back in 2000 and it took Lucky some time to break free of the mental conditioning Helena used to make him her minion.
+She did it to Lucky Spencer (Jonathan Jackson) back in 2000, and it took Lucky some time to break free of the mental conditioning Helena used to make him her minion.
 Helena only had Lucky in her clutches for 10 months.
-Imagine what Helena could do with years of freedom to work on a brain…
+Imagine what Helena could do with years of freedom to work on a brain.

 Then, in 2007, General Hospital spoilers had Helena plotting to kidnap and brainwash Emily Quartermaine (Natalia Livingston) to try and get her to break things off with Nikolas Cassadine (Tyler Christopher).
 That plot never played out because Emily was killed before the plot came to fruition.
 Then there’s the fate of Jake’s biological father, Jason Morgan (Billy Miller) aka Jake Doe.